-Shikoku's beautiful pristine river calls to campers, ecotourists, trekkers, anglers and cyclists
+Shikoku's pristine river calls to campers, ecotourists, trekkers, anglers and cyclists

-At 196 kilometers in length, the Shimanto River is the longest river in Shikoku , and unlike many of the rivers in Japan it is far removed from urban areas and from intense development.
+At 196 kilometers in length, the Shimanto River is the longest river in Shikoku and it is far removed from urban areas and from intense development.
 This means that its waters are pristine, keeping it high on the list of places to visit for nature enthusiasts.

 - Hiking along the river bank